espocrm/documentation/docs/administration/roles-management.md

 ## Overview

 In order to restrict access for some users, you need to use Roles.
-Administrator can manage roles in Administration panel.
+An administrator can manage roles in at Administration > Roles.
 Each role defines access to certain areas (scopes) which is applied to users who own that role.

 One user can have multiple roles.
-Those roles can be selected for a specific user (*Roles* field of User record) and/or be inherited from teams that the user belongs to.
+Those roles can be selected for a specific user (*Roles* field of User record) and/or be inherited from Teams that the user belongs to.

-If a user has multiple roles, then they will be merged so that the permissive rule will have a higher priority.
-That allows administrator to manage access level control easily and flexibly.
+If a user has multiple roles, then those roles will be merged in a way that a more permissive rule will have a higher priority over a less permissive.
+This allows to flexibly manage access level control.

 It's possible to see what permissions are applied to a certain user by clicking *Access* button on the user's detail view.